jochster/web-hugo-academic/content/event/upcoming-talk-at-swim2022/index.md

 ---
-title: "How to determine uncertainty interval: Practice in GNSS and LiDAR"
+title: "How to determine uncertainty interval: Practice in GNSS and LiDAR localization"
 abstract: Talk at 13th Summer Workshop on Interval Methods (SWIM)
 location: Hannover, Germany
 date: 2022-07-19T19:25:19.826Z